Volt Germany: Economic and financial policy

 Volt judges the climate crisis and growing social inequalities to be the greatest dangers for the continent and Germany.
 Therefore, Volt combines green, liberal, and social elements in its economic policy.
 Its self-declared goal is an "ecologically-social and economically sustainable economy", a "sustainable and generation-appropriate market economy [...] that sees opportunities instead of obstacles in decarbonization, entrepreneurship, and digitalization."
 The party's economic policy is based on the principle of "sustainable development".

 At the European level, the party wants to harmonize the EU's tax systems and reduce intra-European tax competition.

 Volt demands the burden on small and medium incomes to be reduced.
 Bureaucracy must also be reduced and corporate tax rates lowered "towards a medium European level".
 In return, higher incomes should be taxed more heavily, as should profit from capital.
 Additionally, inheritance tax should be comprehensively reformed.

 Digital policy

 In terms of digital policy, Volt advocates the nationwide expansion of broadband connections and has set itself the goal of consistently digitizing the administration along the lines of Estonia.
 To this end, Volt plans to establish a Ministry for Digital Affairs, to which the Federal Office for Information Security would be subordinated.

 In Volt's view, states should use the technological possibilities of our time to update public services in areas such as education, health care, and the judiciary.

 At the European level, Volt opposes the use of upload filters and instead advocates for a unified European copyright law.
-Volt also calls for a safe and precautionary approach to artificial intelligence, as well as ethical guidelines for AI research and use.
+Volt also calls for a safe and precautionary approach to artificial intelligence (AI), as well as ethical guidelines for AI research and use.